TOOP4EU/toop-commons/README.md

 # Contained projects

+## toop-commons

+A project with common shared components.
+It e.g. contains the XML Schemas for the TOOP data model.

+## toop-schematron (since v0.9.2)

+This project contains a Java wrapper to perform Schematron validation of TOOP messages following the TOOP data model using predefined TOOP Schematron rules.

 ## toop-kafka-client

 This is the client that is used to abstract the messaging to the central *Package Tracker* which is essentially an Apache Kafka server that is than queried by a UI from the playground.